About the college

 Facilities for students with disabilities

-There is one room suitable for a wheelchair user in the graduate accommodation building.
-The ground floor facilities on the main site are all fully accessible for wheelchair users.
+The ground floor facilities on the main site, including the café, hall and MCR, are all fully accessible for wheelchair users.
 Further information is available upon request to the college.

 There is a common room exclusively for graduate students on the main site ground floor, looking out across the quad.
 The Mansfield Middle Common Room (MCR) has full representation on the college's governing body and other committees, and a MCR-elected bench organises a number of events often with SCR, JCR and other colleges.